AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 ### Colorizing Elements

 Now let's study how to apply different colors to different data series.
-To apply the color to the exact series we need to set the {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter in the {api:anychart.core.cartesian.series}**series**{api}.
+To apply the color to the exact series we need to set the {api:anychart.graphics.vector.Fill}fill(){api} parameter in the {api:anychart.core.cartesian.series}series{api}.
 In the sample below we have 5 series with sample data and we'll color each series to different color.
 Here is the sample:

 {sample}BCT\_BarChart\_10{sample}

 Look at the individual points we colorized in the sample below.
 We've got a chart with one series and predefined color for all elements.
 We set "Rgb(180,77,77)" color for the minimum point and "Rgb(77,180,77)" for the maximum one.
-As you see it is very easy to do by setting a value for the {api:anychart.graphics.vector.Fill}**fill()**{api} parameter of a point.
+As you see it is very easy to do by setting a value for the {api:anychart.graphics.vector.Fill}fill(){api} parameter of a point.

 {sample}BCT\_BarChart\_11{sample}